One day in Tarapoto

 Chocolate Factory La Orquídea

 This popular town is only 30 minutes from Tarapoto.
-You can visit a 'castle', yes, a medieval-style castle in the jungle that was built by an Italian that you can visit by paying S / 6.00.
-This quirky place also has some works of art by local artists, combined with other European art pieces.
+You can visit a 'castle', yes, a medieval-style castle in the jungle that was built by an Italian that you can visit by paying S / 10.00.
+This quirky place also has some art works of local artists, combined with other European style art pieces.
 You can also go to the neighborhood called Huayco, where most of the Lamas natives live.
 They have a little 'Plaza' and a souvenir shop.
-If you have more time you can also go to a small waterfall called Chapahuanki by mototaxi.
+If you have more time you can also go to a small waterfall called Chapawanki by mototaxi.

-How to get there: take a 'colectivo' por S/ 5.00 (due the pandemic, the price has increased to S/10.00) from 'Paradero de Lamas' located at Alfonso Ugarte Street.
+How to get there: take a 'colectivo' for S/10.00 from 'Paradero de Lamas' at Alfonso Ugarte Street.
 They do not have a fixed schedule, you can go at any time.

 There are two options to get there: